matthewafay/Steam-Army-Men-Series-cnc-ddraw-wrapper-Win11Support/README.md

 1. **Prerequisites**:
    - Ensure you have one or more Army Men games installed via Steam
    - Games must be installed and appear in your Steam library
+   - Steam should be installed in the default location on C:\ drive (`C:\Program Files (x86)\Steam`)
+   - Games should be in default Steam library locations (the script will search all Steam libraries)
    - The script will show "(Installed)" or "(Not Installed)" next to each game option
 2. **Run the script**: Execute `Configure-ArmyMen.ps1` in PowerShell
 3. **Select your game**: Choose which Army Men game to configure (1, 2, 3, or 4)